LabMarket/sikei/docs/di.md

 Dependency Injection pattern (DI) separates the concerns of constructing objects and using them, leading to loosely coupled programs.

-## Usage in Diator
+## Usage in SiKei

-In Diator, dependency injection is implemented via special `Container` class, which is literally an abstraction over various dependency injection frameworks.
+In SiKei, dependency injection is implemented via special `Container` class, which is literally an abstraction over various dependency injection frameworks.
 This allows developers to easily manage dependencies and decouple components, leading to more modular and maintainable code.
-Currently, Diator supports two popular DI-frameworks, [adriangb/di](https://github.com/adriangb/di) and [Neoteroi/rodi](https://github.com/Neoteroi/rodi), but we plan to expand support for other frameworks in the future.
+Currently, SiKei supports two popular DI-frameworks, [adriangb/di](https://github.com/adriangb/di) and [Neoteroi/rodi](https://github.com/Neoteroi/rodi), but we plan to expand support for other frameworks in the future.

 ## Neoteroi/rodi